Ernest T. Campbell: Riverside Church, New York City

 Campbell was called to be the first Presbyterian preaching minister at the interdenominational Riverside Church of 3,500 members in New York City in 1968.
 By then, he was noted for his eloquent preaching and had already spoken to a national audience on the NBC Radio Network's Protestant Hour.
 The New York Times said Campbell had a "penchant and flare for preaching", albeit having an "aloof scholarly demeanor".
 In addition to being heard weekly over the church's own radio station, WRVR-FM, he also addressed millions preaching on NBC's weekly National Radio Pulpit and Protestant Hour radio programs.
 Campbell was a guest preacher at many prominent Protestant churches, including Fifth Avenue Presbyterian Church, Madison Avenue Presbyterian Church, and St. Thomas Church in New York City, as well as historic New York Avenue Presbyterian Church in Washington, D.C.

-When Campbell was installed at Riverside on November 17, 1968, he said his approach to ministry was to reconcile the polarization between those who emphasize personal Christianity in the life of the believer and those who stress social activism, believing that both are needed for the individual to have an effective faith in the modern world.
+When Campbell was appointed at Riverside on November 17, 1968, he stated that his ministry would focus on bridging the divide between those who prioritize personal Christian faith and those who emphasize social activism, arguing that both elements are essential for developing a meaningful and effective faith in the modern world.
 During Campbell's tenure at the congregationally-governed Riverside Church, however, he contended with dissension among the ministerial staff and the various church boards and committees, along with controversy generated by some of his provocative sermons.
 In a reorganization implemented in 1974, Campbell was named senior minister and given significantly increased administrative responsibilities.
 This change resulted in Campbell feeling that he had less time to devote to study and sermon preparation.
 Consequently, Campbell surprised the church board by announcing his resignation in June 1976, saying the administrative demands of his position had deprived him of "sufficient joy and satisfaction".
 His final sermon preached from the Riverside Church pulpit took place on July 4, 1976, the nation's Bicentennial Day.